Monica Idzelis Rothe

 Prior to joining Wilder, Monica coordinated and assisted in the development of a parent education program at the University of Connecticut, facilitated parent education classes, and conducted research examining child development in cross-cultural contexts.

-Monica has a doctorate in human development and family studies from the University of Connecticut, a master's degree in psychology from Wake Forest University, and a bachelor's degree in psychology and English from St. Olaf College.
+Monica holds a doctorate in human development and family studies from the University of Connecticut, a master's degree in psychology from Wake Forest University, and a bachelor's degree in psychology and English from St. Olaf College.

 Journal articles

-- Nelson-Dusek, S., Idzelis Rothe, M.I., Humenay Roberts, Y.H., & Pecora, P.J.
+• Nelson-Dusek, S., Idzelis Rothe, M.I., Humenay Roberts, Y.H., & Pecora, P.J.
 (2017).
 Assessing the value of family safety networks in child protective services: Early findings from Minnesota.
 Child and Family Social Work.
 22(4), 1365–1373.

-- Skrypek, M., Idzelis Rothe, M., Owen, G., Pecora, P. J., Ault, S., Besaw, T., Thompson, D, & Ellis, M. L. (2015).
+• Skrypek, M., Idzelis Rothe, M., Owen, G., Pecora, P. J., Ault, S., Besaw, T., Thompson, D, & Ellis, M. L. (2015).
 Listening to parents.
 Social Work Now, 52, 29-37.

-- Corwin, T. W.; Maher, E. J.; Idzelis Rothe, M., Skrypek, M., Kaplan, C., Koziolek, D., & Mahoney, B. (2014).
+• Corwin, T. W.; Maher, E. J.; Idzelis Rothe, M., Skrypek, M., Kaplan, C., Koziolek, D., & Mahoney, B. (2014).
 Development and evaluation of the family asset builder: A new child protective services intervention to address chronic neglect.
 Journal of Family Strengths, 14(1), Article 4.